wavefrontHQ/docs/pages/doc/tracing_instrumenting_frameworks.md

 ## Python Observability SDKs

 Wavefront supports the available Wavefront observability SDKs for collecting metrics, histograms, and trace data from the microservices in a Python application.
-For each SDK, click on the link to see the detailed setup steps. **Note** Be sure to use the latest version of the SDK on Github.
+For each SDK, click on the link to see the detailed setup steps.

+**Note:** Be sure to use the latest version of the SDK on Github.

-### Instrument Custom Python Code
+### General Python Instrumentation

 Each SDK enables you to instrument critical business methods that are not handled by any instrumented framework.